-Some CVS Pharmacies even have certified personnel to conduct your exam, however, they do not accept insurance and payment is required upfront.
+Some CVS pharmacies even have certified personnel to conduct your exam, but they usually don’t accept insurance and require payment upfront.

-The national average price for the exam according to MDSave is about $243, though prices may vary.
+MDSave lists the national average cost of the DOT physical exam as $243, though prices may vary.

 The DOT Physical Broken Down

-Overall, the DOT physical is not a terribly difficult trial to pass.
+Overall, the DOT physical isn’t a terribly difficult trial to pass.